Dynatrace-Adam-Gardner/keptn-quality-gate-files/README.md

 Files and resources to demonstrate usage of Keptn Quality Gates in non-cloud setups.

+The intention of this tutorial is to demonstrate that Keptn Quality Gates can be used to judge software quality, even when that software does not reside on a k8s stack.
+Therefore this system can be used in any setup.

 The files here help to create a demo system with a 2 VM setup.

 ## VM1: Website + Load Generator